 IV.
 Whether there is a credit history: Another factor that plays a role in your credit score is whether you have a credit history or not.
 There are some young salaried persons who do not have a credit history.
 This means the credit score – without any fault of the applicant(s) – is not high.

-V. Whether there is a good credit mix: Finally, it is important to have a healthy credit mix which entails a blend of credit options such as credit card, loan and secured loan.
+V. Whether there is a good credit mix: Finally, it is important to have a healthy credit mix, which entails a blend of credit options such as credit cards, loans and secured loans.

 When there is a good credit mix, the credit score tends to improve.
-Conversely, when the credit mix is not healthy, the credit score takes a beating.
+Conversely, when the credit mix is not healthy, the credit score suffers.

 Catch all the Instant Personal Loan, Business Loan, Business News, Money news, Breaking News Events and Latest News Updates on Live Mint.
 Download The Mint News App to get Daily Market Updates.